winitzki/scall/tutorial/programming_dhall.md

 Alternatively, one could use techniques such as ["shortcut fusion"](https://ora.ox.ac.uk/objects/uuid:0b493c43-3b85-4e3a-a844-01ac4a45c11b) that works directly with hylomorphisms.
 Such techniques are beyond the scope of this book.
-We use hylomorphisms only as a vehicle for converting recursive code to a form that Dhall will accept.
+We view hylomorphisms only as a vehicle for converting recursive code to a form that Dhall will accept.

 ### Hylomorphisms driven by a Church-encoded template